nglaeser/crypto-glossary/docs/Cryptographic-Primitives/encryption.md

 # Encryption

-!!! summary
-    Encryption schemes are used to ensure confidentiality.

 An encryption scheme consists of three algorithms: a key generation algorithm $\mathsf{Gen}$ (or $\mathsf{KGen}$) that takes as input a [security parameter](../general.md#secparam) and outputs a key (or key pair), an encryption algorithm $\mathsf{Enc}$ that takes a (public) key and a message and outputs a ciphertext, and a decryption algorithm $\mathsf{Dec}$ that takes a (private) key and a ciphertext and outputs a message.
 Some schemes with advanced properties may add additional algorithms.

 !!! notation "Encryption scheme syntax"